51Degrees/specifications/pipeline-specification/conceptual-overview.md

 ## Pipeline builder

-As with [Flow Elements](#flow-element-builder), we have found that the builder pattern is a good way to control the creation of **pipeline** instances.
+As with [Flow Elements](#flow-element-builder), we have found that the builder pattern is a good way to control the creation of **Pipeline** instances.

 See [pipeline configuration](features/pipeline-configuration.md) for more information on configuring and creating instances.